shitcodebykaushik/linux_tut/Networking/Base.md

 - The output size of the hash function of the MD5 is the 16 bit .
 - Websites like CrackStation and Hashes.com internally use massive rainbow tables to provide fast password cracking for hashes without salts.
 - Js is the interpreted language .
+- When pen-testing a web application, it is important to check whether the website uses internal or external JS.
+This can be easily verified by viewing the page's source code .